-In many cases, the design concept chosen for this sort of web pages corresponds to the general stylistic performance of the website to keep the feeling of integrity and consistency.
+In many cases, the design concept chosen for this sort of web page corresponds to the general stylistic performance of the website to keep the feeling of integrity and consistency.
 It means that designers apply the same or very close color palette, style of layout elements and graphic design, typography, and grid.
 Still, some designers choose the opposite way of presentation and make page 404 looking totally different from all the rest of the website, in this way, perhaps, supporting the idea that this sort of error is an accident and shouldn’t be associated with the rest of the website content.

 404 page at Dribbble applying the error message, two options of key links (home page or contact form), branding sign (brand name lettering), and theme image as a background

 404 page for UXBooth applying the error message, the ability to contact directly to support, and the menu of content categories.

 Two different approaches to showing the number “404” could also be mentioned here.
 Some pages apply it like the central element of the composition, based on the fact that all active internet users know what this number means on the Web: quickly scanning prominent and legible numbers, the user will be informed on the issue in split seconds.
 However, there are also designers who do not make the number 404 quickly noticeable in the general visual hierarchy of the page: it often happens when this page is used as the field for additional navigation and content presentation.

 As for the navigation elements, the examples shown below will let you see that most of them apply the error message to the user and the link or button to the home page.
 Nevertheless, this basic set can be effectively extended with:

 - a set of links or a menu providing the user with a variety of routes instead of only the home page, right from this point

 - fixed header enabling a user to get to the key areas of the website instantly